Paleogene: Pacific Ocean

 At the beginning of the Paleogene, the Pacific Ocean consisted of the Pacific, Farallon, Kula and Izanagi plates.
 The central Pacific plate grew by seafloor spreading as the other three plates were subducted and broken up.
 In the southern Pacific, seafloor spreading continued from the Late Cretaceous across the Pacific–Antarctic, Pacific-Farallon and Farallon–Antarctic mid ocean ridges.

-The Izanagi-Pacific spreading ridge lay nearly parallel to the East Asian subduction zone and between 60–50 Ma the spreading ridge began to be subducted.
+The Izanagi-Pacific spreading ridge lay nearly parallel to the East Asian subduction zone and between 60 and 50 Ma the spreading ridge began to be subducted.
 By c.
 50 Ma, the Pacific plate was no longer surrounded by spreading ridges, but had a subduction zone along its western edge.
 This changed the forces acting on the Pacific plate and led to a major reorganisation of plate motions across the entire Pacific region.
 The resulting changes in stress between the Pacific and Philippine Sea plates initiated subduction along the Izu-Bonin-Mariana and Tonga-Kermadec arcs.

 Subduction of the Farallon plate beneath the American plates continued from the Late Cretaceous.
 The Kula-Farallon spreading ridge lay to its north until the Eocene (c.
 55 Ma), when the northern section of the plate split forming the Vancouver/Juan de Fuca plate.
 In the Oligocene (c.
 28 Ma), the first segment of the Pacific–Farallon spreading ridge entered the North American subduction zone near Baja California leading to major strike-slip movements and the formation of the San Andreas Fault.
 At the Paleogene-Neogene boundary, spreading ceased between the Pacific and Farallon plates and the Farallon plate split again forming the present date Nazca and Cocos plates.

 The Kula plate lay between Pacific plate and North America.
 To the north and northwest it was being subducted beneath the Aleutian trench.
 Spreading between the Kula and Pacific and Farallon plates ceased c.
 40 Ma and the Kula plate became part of the Pacific Plate.